Admiral Hon. Sir Hedworth Meux1

 Last Edited=1 Jul 2007

-Lilian Eleanor Marie Coxon was the daughter of George Stewart Coxon.1 She married, firstly, Gerald Oakley Cadogan, 6th Earl of Cadogan, son of Sir George Henry Cadogan, 5th Earl Cadogan and Lady Beatrix Jane Craven, on 7 June 1911 at Christ Church, Mayfair, London, England.2 She married, secondly, Lt.-Col. Harold Everard Hambro, son of Sir Everard Alexander Hambro and Gertrude Mary Stuart, on 31 March 1941.3 She died on 24 November 1973.4
+Lilian Eleanor Marie Coxon was the daughter of George Stewart Coxon.1 She married, firstly, Gerald Oakley Cadogan, 6th Earl Cadogan, son of George Henry Cadogan, 5th Earl Cadogan and Lady Beatrix Jane Craven, on 7 June 1911 at Christ Church, Mayfair, London, EnglandG.2 She married, secondly, Lt.-Col. Harold Everard Hambro, son of Sir Everard Alexander Hambro and Gertrude Mary Stuart, on 31 March 1941.3 She died on 24 November 1973.4

 Citations